UNDRR in the UN System

 The UN Plan of Action identifies a series of measures to strengthen support for countries and communities in managing disaster risk.
 It requires, for example, assessments of the extent to which disaster and climate risk is being addressed in the UN country development frameworks (known as UNDAFs).
 UN Resident Coordinators have also been made more accountable for country-level implementation of the UN Plan of Action.

 There has been rapid progress as a result of mainstreaming disaster risk reduction in the UN system.
 By the end of 2013, 12 UN organizations had prioritized disaster risk reduction within their 2014-2017 strategic work plans and included disaster risk reduction in their respective Results-Based Monitoring Frameworks.
 This represented a 70% increase over the previous work planning cycle.

-Supported by UNISDR, Cameroon, Ecuador, the Former Yugoslav Republic of Macedonia, India, Jordan, Moldova, Nepal, Pakistan, Paraguay, Sri Lanka, Sudan, Togo and Venezuela are among the countries which approved new UNDAFs that reflect disaster risk in development planning.
-A regional UNDAF with key disaster risk reduction elements was developed in the Pacific, while strong cooperation with UNDP and UN Resident Coordinators enabled UNISDR to strengthen disaster risk reduction implementation in Djibouti, Lebanon, Mauritania and Serbia.
-In Africa, UNISDR supported the UN Interagency Group in building disaster risk reduction into inter-agency activities.
+Supported by UNDRR, Cameroon, Ecuador, the Former Yugoslav Republic of Macedonia, India, Jordan, Moldova, Nepal, Pakistan, Paraguay, Sri Lanka, Sudan, Togo and Venezuela are among the countries which approved new UNDAFs that reflect disaster risk in development planning.
+A regional UNDAF with key disaster risk reduction elements was developed in the Pacific, while strong cooperation with UNDP and UN Resident Coordinators enabled UNDRR to strengthen disaster risk reduction implementation in Djibouti, Lebanon, Mauritania and Serbia.
+In Africa, UNDRR supported the UN Interagency Group in building disaster risk reduction into inter-agency activities.